ankitgadling/josh_talk_assignment/readme.md

 ## Notes
 - Ensure that the API server is running on `127.0.0.1:8000`.
 - Replace `{task_id}` with the actual task ID when making requests.
+- Postman Collection is alos attached with examples
+- To use the admin console, use the following credentials:
+  - **Username**: admin
+  - **Password**: admin